filippo-fonseca/filippo-fonseca/README.md

 - Primarily experienced in Full-Stack web development: JavaScript, TypeScript, React, HTML/CSS, and other related aspects of frontend development
 - Expert in a variety of frontend frameworks/libraries: React, NextJS, styled-components, ExpressJS, etc.
-- Backend experience with GraphQL and PostgreSQL
+- Backend experience with GraphQL, Apollo, PostgreSQL
-- Mobile development experience using Flutter and Dart (primarily).
-Previous experience with native Swift and compiled Objective-C as well.
+- Mobile development experience using Flutter and Dart (primarily), as well as compiled Objective-C. Previous experience with native Swift.
 - Experimenting with systems architecture/engineering with Rust and C++.
 - Knowledgeable in Elixir and Phoenix Framework
 - Previous experience in Python, Django, and the REST Framework
+- Technologies and DevOps systems such as Firebase, AWS, GCP, etc.
+- Docker and containerized environments

 ### Recent Projects